Fossil Pokémon

 15 Best Fossil Pokémon of All Time

-I’m very happy today because of this article.
-Pokémon is my best anime from childhood because each and every single kid from that time must have enjoyed it.
-They must have watched his cartoon, anime, play their card and a lot more things.
+Pokémon is my favorite anime from when I was a kid because I think every kid at the time must have liked it.
+They must have seen his cartoon, anime, play their card, and a lot of other things.

-As we all know that this anime deals with a lot of the same material such as locations, Pokémon battles, Gym Leaders, and Badges.
+We all know that a lot of the same things happen in this anime, like Pokémon battles, Gym Leaders, and Badges.

 15. Dracovish